-Kendall Jenner Is Getting Dragged for Using This Emoji
+Kendall Jenner Is Accused of Using a Racially Insensitive Emoji

 Another day, another Kardashian-Jenner controversy.
-This time Kendall Jenner is in the hot seat for using, what some are suggesting as, a racially insensitive emoji.
+This time Kendall Jenner is in the hot seat for using what some suggest is a racially insensitive emoji.
 The 21-year-old model is under fire for adding a medium-brown fist emoji to a tweet promoting “sister power” and “girl power.”

 MORE: The Craziest Things Inside Kendall Jenner’s Closet

-If you’re unfamiliar with emojis, there are five skin-tone options, ranging from palest to darkest.
-In a tweet publicizing her new cover for The Hollywood Reporter with her mom and five sisters, Kendall used the middle option, a medium brown, for a fist emoji.
+As regular emoji users will know, you can choose from five skin-tone options with most human emojis.
+In a tweet publicizing her new cover for The Hollywood Reporter with her mom and four sisters, Kendall used the middle option, a medium brown, for a fist emoji.

 Given that Kendall is a white woman, the emoji didn’t go over well with the Internet.
 Along with people correcting the “Keeping Up with the Kardashians” star by adding the palest fist emoji in their retweets, critics also referenced Kendall’s recent publicity fiasco with Pepsi.
-A refresher: In May, the E! personality came under fire for a Pepsi commercial suggesting that she could mend racial tension and end police brutality in the United States by handing law enforcement cans of pepsi.
+A refresher: In May, the E! personality was slammed for a Pepsi commercial suggesting that she could mend racial tension and end police brutality in America by handing law enforcement cans of pepsi.

 MORE: Kendall Jenner and Khloé Kardashian Both Debut Super-Short Bobs

-Though a brown emoji is definitely the least severe of the family’s culturally appropriative behavior, it still suggests that the Kardashian-Jenners aren’t listening.
+Though Kendall’s emoji faux pas is certainly less serious than some of her and her family’s other offenses, it still suggests that the Kardashian-Jenners aren’t listening.